 - provider (str) identifier of the provider to use.
-Currently, only 'coiled' is supported. - name name to use as an identifier for the cluster - software identifier for the software environment to be used. - n_workers (int) number of workers in the cluster - resource_tags tags to apply to the cloud resources forming the cluster - account (str) cluster provider account name - kwargs further named arguments will be passed on to the cluster creation function class xcube.util.extension.ExtensionRegistry has_extension(point: str, name: str) \rightarrow bool
+Currently, only 'coiled' is supported. - name name to use as an identifier for the cluster - software identifier for the software environment to be used. - n_workers (int) number of workers in the cluster - resource_tags tags to apply to the cloud resources forming the cluster - account (str) cluster provider account name - kwargs further named arguments will be passed on to the cluster creation function - region (str) default region where workers of the cluster will be deployed set to eu-central-1 class xcube.util.extension.ExtensionRegistry has_extension(point: str, name: str) → bool